Last Updated on 05/10/2023 by secretmoona

 Previously, travellers could only purchase the Japan Rail Pass outside of Japan.
 However, since June 2020, a brand new site has also allowed people to buy while in Japan.

-Once your purchase is confirmed, you will be sent an Exchange voucher (JR Voucher) by post.
-You can select to send this to your home address before your departure or hotel in Japan.
+Once your purchase is confirmed, you will receive an Exchange voucher (JR Voucher) by post.
+You can send this to your home address before your departure or hotel in Japan.
 The voucher will be exchanged for the actual pass once in Japan within three months.

 When and where to activate your JR Pass